 There are more than four miles of hiking trails at the Interpretive Center.
 From the Oregon Trail ruts to sweeping views of Blue Mountains and the delicate song of the meadowlark, experience nature and history by taking a walk on one of the trails.

-For a short but fascinating hike, visitors can wind their way around the Interpretive Center on the 0.5 mile "Flagstaff Hill Loop."
+For a short hike, visitors can wind their way around the Interpretive Center on the 0.5 mile Flagstaff Hill Loop.
 You can view remnants of the historic Flagstaff Gold Mine.
 In summer months gold panning demonstrations are scheduled at the gold sluice on this trail.
-Continue another two minutes down the trail to the stamp mill.
-Step inside to learn how gold was extracted from hard rock.
+Follow the spur trail to the stamp mill to learn more about gold mining on Flagstaff Hill.